The URL has always been abused:

 - Mixing GET and POST on submitting forms without taking care of security, idempotency, or usability.

 - Misconceptions about WWW (no-www and yes-www).

-- Sites based on FLASH or Java applets ignoring the URL completely.
+- Sites based on FLASH or Java applets ignore the URL completely.

-AJAX replaced FLASH and Java applets bringing us Reactive websites following web standards.
-But again, we were able to ignore or miss user the URL.
+AJAX replaced FLASH and Java applets bringing us reactive websites following web standards.
+But again, we were able to ignore or missuse the URL.

-As you can see, the problem is not inherent of SPA frameworks but can be exacerbated due to multiple reasons:
+As you can see, the problem is not inherent to SPA frameworks but can be exacerbated due to multiple reasons:

 - Most of these frameworks are virtual dom-based, maintaining an internal state and updating the real dom on demand.
 Therefore, it is easier for the developer to ignore other sources of information like the URL.